Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 What licence do you need in Singapore compared with Thailand?

 In Singapore the authorisation route is Payment Services Act 2019 Digital Payment Token (DPT) service licence, held as a Standard (SPI) or Major Payment Institution (MPI) - most crypto firms are MPIs.
 Plus the newer DTSP regime (FSMA 2022 Part 9) and a finalised (not-yet-legislated) stablecoin issuer framework.; in Thailand it is Digital Asset Business licence under the Emergency Decree on Digital Asset Businesses B.E.
 2561 (2018), as amended (most significantly by an April 2025 amendment extending extraterritorial scope).
-Distinct categories: Digital Asset Exchange, Digital Asset Broker, Digital Asset Dealer, ICO Portal, and Digital Asset Fund Manager, each with its own capital tier and asset-keeping vs. non-asset-keeping sub-conditions..
+Categories, each with its own capital tier: Digital Asset Exchange, Digital Asset Broker, Digital Asset Dealer, ICO Portal, Digital Asset Fund Manager, Digital Asset Advisory Service and Digital Asset Custodial Wallet Provider..
 The comparison table on this page lines the two up dimension by dimension.

 Where can I see the full Singapore vs Thailand comparison?